 - Originalism, a Political Ideology (April 18, 2018)

 - Has Gerrymandering Decreased the Competitiveness of Congressional Races?
 Probably Not (February 7, 2018)

 - Plato’s Critique of Democracy and Contemporary Politics (March 22, 2017)

 - Analyzing India’s Path to Nuclearization: A Critique of “India’s Nuclear Odyssey: Implicit Umbrellas, Diplomatic Disappointments, and the Bomb” (December 8, 2016)

-Harrison Goohs is a senior at Georgetown University studying international history and German.
+Harrison Goohs is a master’s student at the University of Innsbruck, where he is a Fulbright Scholar.
+He holds a bachelor’s degree from Georgetown University, where he studied international history and German.
 He formerly served as the Editor-in-Chief of the Georgetown Journal of International Affairs.
-Upon graduation, he will be moving to Innsbruck, Austria on a Fulbright to study for a master’s.

 - French Huguenots in Berlin: Acculturation and Nationalism (March 24, 2019)